-(1) Dismissal;
+(1) Termination.

-(2) Resignation;
+(2) Resignation.

-(3) Retirement; or

-(4) Lay off.
+- (3) Retirement; or - (4) Lay off.

-SECTION 5.45: Dismissal
+SECTION 5.41: Termination of Employment

-A. The County Judge, with Fiscal Court approval, may dismiss an employee.

-B. Written notice shall be given to the employee prior to, or at the time of, dismissal.
+- A. The County Judge, with Fiscal Court approval, may terminate an employee. - B. Written notice shall be given to the employee prior to, or at the time of termination.

-SECTION 5.46: Resignation
+SECTION 5.42: Resignation

-A. An employee shall, in order to resign in good standing, give the County Judge written notice at least two weeks before the date the resignation is to take effect.
-The County Judge may agree to a shorter notice because of extenuating circumstances.

-B. A resignation made without two weeks written notice may be regarded as cause for denying the resigning employee future employment with the County.

-C. An employee's resignation and the circumstances pertinent to it shall be recorded in his personnel file.

-D. The employment date of an employee who resigns and is reinstated or is dismissed and is reemployed shall be the date of reemployment.
+- A. An employee shall, in order to resign in good standing, give the County Judge written notice at least two weeks before the date the resignation is to take effect.
+The County Judge may agree to shorter notice because of extenuating circumstances. - B. A resignation made without two weeks written notice may be regarded as a cause for denying the resigning employee future employment with the County. - C. An employee's resignation and the circumstances pertinent to it shall be recorded in his personnel file. - D. The employment date of an employee who resigns and is reinstated or is dismissed and is reemployed shall be the date of reemployment.

-SECTION 5.47: Layoff
+SECTION 5.43: Layoff

-A. The County Judge shall submit in writing to the Fiscal Court whenever the County Judge thinks a layoff of County workers is needed.
-If the court does not act in any manner within thirty (30) days, the County Judge may proceed with the layoff procedures as prescribed herein:

-(1) The order of layoff shall be established by the Fiscal Court on the basis of the needs of the County.

-(2) Consideration shall be given to both the seniority and merit of the persons considered for layoff.

-(3) If time permits, the County Judge shall notify the employee(s) two weeks prior to the effective date of the layoff.

-(4) A copy of the notice shall be retained in the employee's personnel file.
+- A. The County Judge shall submit in writing to the Fiscal Court whenever the County Judge thinks a layoff of County workers is needed.
+If the court does not act in any manner within thirty (30) days, the County Judge may proceed with the layoff procedures as prescribed herein: - (1) The order of layoff shall be established by the Fiscal Court based on the needs of the County. - (2) Consideration shall be given to both the seniority and merit of the people considered for layoff. - (3) If time permits, the County Judge shall notify the employee(s) two weeks prior to the effective date of the layoff. - (4) A copy of the notice shall be retained in the employee's personnel file.

-B. An employee who has given satisfactory service, and is laid off, shall be eligible for reemployment in other positions for which the employee qualifies.
+B. An employee who has been given satisfactory service, and is laid off, shall be eligible for reemployment in other positions for which the employee qualifies.

-SECTION 5.48: Reinstatement
+SECTION 5.44: Reinstatement